Blendify/blender-manual/blender_docs/manual/preferences/input.rst

 Max Threshold
    Amount of pressure required to achieve full intensity.
 Softness
-   Controls how the softness of the low pressure responses respond using a gamma curve.
+   Controls how the softness of the low pressure response onset using a gamma curve.

 NDOF